augwich/railmap/README.md

 # RailMap.xyz

-This repo houses all the data files used for the [railmap.xyz](railmap.xyz) project.
+This repo houses all the data files used for the [https://railmap.xyz](railmap.xyz) project.
 This includes all datasets in their exported form, as well as website files.

 This repo is **not** software - it is a collection of data.
 A number of programs are used to develop this data: Google Sheets is used for Station datasets, QGIS for Line datasets, and Mapbox to style the data.
 Trello keeps track of the project.